perbrage/sectoralarm/README.md

 I am currently looking for someone with cameras and smartplugs connected to a sector alarm site that want to help out with testing and/or development.
 Check the issue page and reply there.

 ## Changelog

+### v2.0.5 - 2019-08-09

+#### Added

+* Version is now auto-detected during 'login', and will use that version until application is restarted, or another 'login' request is made.
+* 'status', 'info' and 'temperatures' will now throw a ERR_INVALID_VERSION to indicate that sector alarm has updated their API.
+Other functions does not use version as of now.

 ### v2.0.3 - 2019-06-17